Best Short-term Business Loans in April 2025

 How to get a short-term business loan

 1. Determine your borrowing needs.
-Even before you apply for a short-term loan, ask yourself why you need the funds.
-What do you plan to use them for?
-Once you have a better idea of your needs you can then decide if a short-term loan is the best option for you.
+Have a plan for how you’ll use the funds and figure out what amount you need to enact that plan.
 Short-term business loans usually need to be repaid in 24 months or less, so this option is best for day-to-day expenses or filling temporary cash flow gaps.

 2. Decide what capacity you have to take on debt.
-Short-term business loans have various repayment terms, including daily, weekly or monthly, with different costs of borrowing.
-It’s important to determine what your business can afford by doing a business cash flow analysis to understand how the money is moving within your business.
-Your cash flow statement will showcase your business income and expenses and can help determine how much more money you need to meet all of your financial obligations.
+Determine what your business can afford by doing a business cash flow analysis to understand how the money is moving within your business.
+If you can’t afford to repay what you need to borrow, you’ll need to go back to step one and adjust your plans to work with a lower amount.

 3. Evaluate your qualifications.
 Once you decide what you can afford, you will also need to consider what you can qualify for and business loan requirements.
-Typically, lenders look at how long you’ve been in business (ranging from six months to a year, if not more) and the annual revenue.
-Lenders will also look at the personal credit score of the business owner and business credit score when determining eligibility which can affect the rates offered to you.
-If you have lower credit scores, you still may be able to get a short-term business loan — just be prepared to pay higher business loan interest rates.
+Typically, lenders look at how long you’ve been in business (ranging from six months to a year, if not more) and the business’s annual revenue.
+Lenders will also look at the personal credit score of the business owner and the business credit score when determining eligibility, which can affect the rates offered to you.
+If you have a lower credit score, you still may be able to get a short-term business loan — just be prepared to pay higher business loan interest rates.

 4. Compare lenders.
 It’s always a good idea to compare lenders to help find the best rate and the least amount of fees for your small business short-term loans.
-Comparing lenders is easy and can be done simply by reading LendingTree reviews, visiting lenders’ websites or consulting with peers in your network or industry.
+Consider getting quotes both directly from your bank and lenders you’re interested in and a marketplace like LendingTree to find out what your best deal is.

 5. Submit an application.
 Once you have found the lender you’d like to work with, you’ll need to apply for a business loan.
 Applications are usually done online, and lenders may ask for specific documents, such as a business plan that illustrates your product or service, along with your personal and business tax returns and a balance sheet that depicts all assets as part of the application process.